yegor256/blog/_posts/2016/dec/2016-12-06-how-to-pay-programmers-less.md

 for letting you down with project goals.
 Try to make them responsible for failures as much as possible.

+**Make promises**.
+You don't need to keep them, but you have to make them: promise to raise their salaries soon, or by the time you raise investments, or by the time a big contract is signed, or when "the time is right."
+It is important to always make your promises dependable on events that are out of your control&mdash;your hands must always be clean.

 **Buy them cushion chairs and tennis tables**.
 Spend just a little on all those funny office things, and they will pay you back big time, through the ability to underpay your programmers.